rust-lang/surveys/surveys/2021-annual-survey/questions.md

 > **Justification** Captures not just those who tried and failed, but those who tried and succeeded.
 > Shows failure/difficulty rate compared to success rate.
 > Also overall engagement / attempted engagement in these ways.

->
-> How welcome do you feel when interacting with the Rust community in the following ways?
-(1/2/3/NA?)
-TODO in the last year
+### How welcome do you feel when interacting with the Rust community in the following ways?

->
-> - other social media (twitter, facebook, other sites 'outside' core Rust, e.g., r/programming, HN - TODO one or two answers)
+- other social media (twitter, facebook, other sites 'outside' core Rust, e.g., r/programming, HN - TODO one or two answers)
-> - rust-lang GH
+- rust-lang GH
-> - other GH Rust project
+- other GH Rust project
-> - Zulip/internals/Discord
+- Zulip/internals/Discord
-> - users/stack overflow
+- users/stack overflow
-> - r/rust
+- r/rust
-> - Rust conferences
+- Rust conferences
-> - Local Rust events, e.g., meetups
+- Local Rust events, e.g., meetups

-> TODO anything more objective like asking about particular incidents or kinds of incidents?
 > **Survey Flow** If they indicated feeling unwelcome above:

-> ###You indicated that you did not feel welcome in the Rust community.
+### You indicated that you did not feel welcome in the Rust community.
 Are there any details about your experience that you would like to share with us?

->
-> TODO ask about blockers for participation?
+Free form.

 ## Rust at work